slepc/slepc/doc/source/documentation/manual/pep.md

  with $\tilde{A}_{d-2}=A_{d-2}+\sigma I$ and $\tilde{A}_{d-1}=A_{d-1}+\sigma A_d$.
 From the block LU factorization, it is possible to derive a simple recurrence to compute $z^i$, with one of the steps involving a linear solve with $P(\sigma)$.

 Implementing the latter approach is more difficult (especially if different polynomial bases must be supported), and requires an intimate relation with the `PEP` solver.
 That is why it is only available currently in the default solver (TOAR) and in `PEPLINEAR` without explicit matrix.
-In order to choose between the two approaches, the user can set a flag with `STSetTransform`
+In order to choose between the two approaches, the user can set a flag with:

 ```{code} c
 STSetTransform(ST st,PetscBool flg);